Inference on LATEs with covariates: Introduction

+Conducting valid inference in a saturated specification is a challenging task \citep{mogstad2024instrumental}.
+Even with 10 binary controls, there are 1,024 possible values of the covariate vector, and for each possible value a covariate-group dummy and an instrument interaction is included in the regression.
+When the individuals induced to change treatment status by the instrument and the variation in the instrument are not evenly distributed across the covariate groups, interacting a strong instrument with control dummies may result in instrument interactions that are only weakly related to the treatment.
+Hence, even in the most favorable saturated specification with a single strong binary instrument, inference has to take many and possibly weak instruments into account.
+Standard inferential procedures for instrumental variables are known to be biased in the presence of many and weak instruments \citep{bekker1994alternative,staiger1997instrumental}.

+While there is an extensive literature that combines the notion of many and weak instruments, this either excludes unobserved heterogeneity in treatment effects or a large number of covariate groups.
+For instance, \citet*{bekker2003finite, chao2005consistent,hausman2012instrumental, crudu2021inference,mikusheva2021inference,matsushita2020jackknife,lim2022conditional}, among others, focus on the linear instrumental variable model with a homogeneous slope coefficient. \citet{lee2018consistent} develops a TSLS variance estimator that allows for heterogeneous treatment effects, which however is not robust to the large number of instrument interactions in typical saturated specifications. \citet{kolesar2013estimation} proposes estimators free of many and weak instrument bias while allowing for heterogeneous treatment effects.
+However, inferential procedures based on these estimators have only been developed under the assumption that the number of control dummies is a negligible fraction of the sample size \citep{evdokimov2018inference}.

-The proposed inference procedure is robust against four key features of saturated economic data: treatment effect heterogeneity, many control dummies and instrument interactions, weak identification strength, and conditional heteroskedasticity.
-While methods exist to address each of these features individually, we are the first to tackle their combination by building upon two recent advances in the literature.
-First, \citet*{chao2023jackknife} propose an estimator for a homogeneous slope coefficient under many weak instruments in a panel data setting where fixed effects take the role of control dummies.
-We show that this estimator can consistently estimate a weighted average of LATEs in the setting of saturated instrumental variable estimation (SIVE).
-Second, in a setting with a fixed number of control dummies and instrument interactions, \citet{kleibergen2021double} propose a variance estimator for the score of the continuous updating objective function that is robust to treatment effect heterogeneity.
-While the SIVE estimator is very different from continuous updating, we use analogous ideas to formulate a heterogeneity robust variance estimator.
-We show that in the setting we consider, the assumptions in both papers can be relaxed to allow for the number of control dummies and instrument interactions to be asymptotically non-negligible relative to the sample size.
+This paper conducts inference on the weighted average of LATEs that is robust against the key features of saturated economic data: unobserved treatment effect heterogeneity, many control dummies and instrument interactions, weak identification strength, and conditional heteroskedasticity.
+We first show that the recently proposed estimator from \citet*{chao2023jackknife}, designed to estimate a homogeneous slope coefficient in a panel data setting, consistently estimates a weighted average of LATEs in the setting of saturated instrumental variable estimation (SIVE).
+We then show that in the present context, it is crucial to take treatment effect heterogeneity into account in the inference stage, as it has a nontrivial effect on the variance that standard variance estimators do not capture.
+Throughout, the analysis allows the number of control dummies and instrument interactions to be asymptotically non-negligible relative to the sample size.
+For consistency, the condition that we impose on the identification strength has been shown by \citet{mikusheva2021inference} to be the weakest possible.
+Our results also provide a fully identification-robust procedure.